Check for weeds

 Aerating your lawn helps the soil breathe.
 Aerating before you fertilise your lawn, ensures thorough absorption of nutrients.
 It’s an important process because, over time, lawns compact due to regular use: they’re walked on, played on and enjoyed as a leisure zone.
 For the most basic aeration technique, use a large garden fork, sinking prongs in about 5cm deep, to work across the lawn in rows, or, use spiked aerator shoes and walk across your lawn in rows 15–20cm apart.
 If you have a large lawn to cover, hire a spiked roller to get the job done.

 Give it a feed!

 Having cleaned up and aerated the lawn, the next step is to feed it.
 This is when you’ll really see changes.
 Granular lawn foods are the best choice at this time of year, especially those that offer long-term gentle feeding, such as Yates Lawn Master or Scotts Lawn Builder Plus Organics.
 Spread them evenly by working in sections across the lawn and water in well after application.
 Later in the season (late spring and early summer), you can quickly green up the lawn by using one of the hose-end liquid lawn fertilisers – these are great for using before parties and other social events.

-Lawns don’t appreciate being mown too low (aka ‘scalping’).
+Lawns don’t appreciate being mown too often (aka ‘scalping’).
 While you might think you’re saving yourself work, you’re actually creating unhealthy turf.
 Exposing the soil causes the ground to dry out quickly and creates space for weeds to invade, so lift your mower to a height suited to the particular type of turf you’re growing.
 Here’s a general guide: